finos/datahelix/docs/RoadMap.md

   - provide ability for users of dat ahelic to integrate their own custom generators and refernce them in the profile file.
   - add ability to define unique combinations of fields within data helix via a multi-column csv file.

-- Goal 2 - Prove product with 6 key users
-  - This will involve implementing new features that enable this which will get from feedback from new users

 Q1 - 2020
-- Goal 3 - Scale out users wise
+- Goal 2 - Scale out users wise
   - This will involve implementing new features that enable this which will get from feedback from new users

 Q2 - 2020
-- Goal 4 - Enhance to satisfy Foreign Keys In Db Tables Use Case
+- Goal 3 - Enhance to satisfy Foreign Keys In Db Tables Use Case
-- Goal 5 - Enhance to satisfy component streaming Use Case (Kafka, Kinesis, heading for the future)
+- Goal 4 - Enhance to satisfy component streaming Use Case (Kafka, Kinesis, heading for the future)